Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 To get more detailed comparison of homeowner loans and for professional advice for the best homeowner loans in the UK for your situation, speak to one of our advisors.
 They can take you through the various options and provide you with a free homeowner loan quote.

-They are all OMA approved and have also undergone a 12 module LIBF accredited training course.
+They are all approved by us and have also undergone a 12 module LIBF accredited training course.
 This ensures that the advice you receive is clear, informed and helps you get the best possible mortgage deal.

 Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
 With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.